Earth Fire Alliance: Understanding Wildfires for a Safer Planet

 • The number of high-risk days for extreme fire weather could increase by an average of 3 additional days per year versus the 1990-2010 average (to 21 days per year).
 This assumes staying within the Paris Agreement’s 1.5°C target.
 Surpassing 1.5° could elevate this to 24-40 days per year.

-• Prolonged and frequent wildfires pose a significant and escalating threat to natural capital, as they can lead to significant land use changes, disrupt flora and fauna populations, causing localized extinctions, and increase atmospheric aerosols whilst reducing natural carbon stocks.
+• Prolonged and frequent wildfires pose a significant and escalating threat to natural capital, as they can lead to significant land use changes, disrupt flora and fauna populations, causing localised extinctions, and increase atmospheric aerosols whilst reducing natural carbon stocks.

 • Bushfires directly cost Australia AUD$1.4billion annually, however the indirect costs are even more significant, with AUD$2.2 billion in labor productivity losses and an additional AUD$0.8billion annually in health costs.